NVIDIA/CUDALibrarySamples/cuBLAS/Extensions/geam/README.md

-# cuBLAS Extension APIs - `cublas<t>dgmm`
+# cuBLAS Extension APIs - `cublas<t>geam`

 ## Description

-This code demonstrates a usage of cuBLAS `dgmm` function to matrix-matrix multiplication
+This code demonstrates a usage of cuBLAS `geam` function to matrix-matrix addition

 ```
 A = | 1.0 | 2.0 |